ivan-schaefer/EKS_terragrunt/README.md

 ## 📌 TODO

 - [✅] Add Security Groups and NACLs for ALB and nodes
-- [50%] Add Cert-Manager and enable TLS on Ingress
-- [ ] Add Istion service mash with TLS
 - [✅] Integrate Kyverno
 - [✅] Add Loki + Fluent Bit for log shipping
 - [✅] Add OpenTelemetry + Tempo for tracing
 - [✅] Add Kubecost for cost monitoring
+- [50%] Add Cert-Manager and enable TLS on Ingress
+- [ ] Add Trivio Operator
+- [ ] Add Istion service mash with TLS
 - [ ] Add documentation for each module in `modules/`